No Justice: Current band status

 On September 5, 2013, No Justice announced via their Facebook page that the band would be splitting up.
 The final tour ended in October at the Wormy Dog Saloon in OKC, Oklahoma.
 The band started playing select shows again in 2015 and still plays at select venues currently.
-No Justice teamed up with Red 11 Music and producer Dex Green to record a 3 song EP in May of 2019.
+No Justice teamed up with Red 11 Music and producer Dex Green to record a 3-song EP in May 2019.
 They are currently not on tour but playing select venues throughout the country.

 Musical style

 While often categorized as 'Red Dirt', the band's music incorporates country, rock, R&B, blues, and funk.
 Singer Rice described the band's sound as an "Americana-Southern Rock blend".